 This is why James Bond would’ve made a terrible spy in real life.

 22. Spectre (2015)

-Owing more to television’s Miami Vice than any James Bond film before it, License to Kill is gritty, dark, and ultimately, dull as ditchwater.
-The plot, involving Bond going rogue to avenge the death of his CIA counterpart’s wife, has a lot of potential, but there’s an astonishingly little amount of action for a for a series that defined the genre.
+Owing more to television’s Miami Vice than James Bond, Licence to Kill is gritty, dark, and ultimately, dull as ditchwater.
+The plot, involving Bond going rogue to avenge the death of his CIA counterpart’s wife, has a lot of potential, but there’s an astonishingly little amount of action for a for a series that defined the action film genre.
 A disappointing end to Dalton’s days as Bond, and a failure that brought about the longest period between Bond films to date (six years).

 Bond girls have a history of ridiculous (and often suggestive) names, but Denise Richards’s “Christmas Jones” in The World is Not Enough ranks among the silliest.
 It’s a name that exists just to give the film it’s appallingly tacky last line—a bad double-entendre that even the great Pierce Brosnan has difficulty selling.
 (I’m not going to repeat it here—you’ll have to sit through this film’s unbearably tedious 128-minute run time to find out for yourself.)

 Find out the most popular movie the year you were born.